These Artists Took Us Inside A Dollhouse So We Could Reclaim Our Good Ol’ Playing Days

 All of us, irrespective of our age, work hard and eventually get bored.
 I wonder why we refrain ourselves from relaxing and doing absolutely nothing?
 I personally want to encourage people to sit idly and experience the Zero-Zone.
 Let the imagination flow in and out of your system.
 A playtime, too, has the capability to take you to this zone.

-In the age when academics have become a priority for most of the parents as well as, the school authorities, how do you want to promote the idea among them?
+In the age when academics have become a preference for most of the parents as well as, the school authorities, how sure are you of promoting the idea of ‘doing nothing’ among them?

-The schools must allow kids to spend a good amount of time playing both indoor and outdoor games.
+The schools must allow their kids to spend a good amount of time playing both indoor and outdoor games.
 Most importantly, we need to take them back to any kind of game other than the video games.
 We, at Wolf, are open for collaborations with educational institutes around the country to set up installations.
+I hope to make a difference, even at a smaller scale.

 We’ve collaborated with Nicolas Henry and the artists at Shed.

 French photographer Nicolas Henry uses scrap to decorate the background against which he captures compelling portraits of his subjects.
-He is a fantastic visual storyteller and has, so far, clicked pictures of people from all over the world.
+He is a fantastic visual storyteller and has clicked pictures of people from all over the world.
 He was in Jaipur earlier this year and did a similar thing in and around the famous monuments of the city.
-These pictures can be seen hanging inside this doll-house.
-Also in the installation is Nicolas’s famous book ‘Playhouses of the Grandparents.’
+These pictures can be seen hanging inside our doll-house.
+Also, one can find Nicolas’s famous book ‘Playhouses of the Grandparents’ somewhere inside the setup.

-I remember playing with dolls and decorating their tiny houses while drawing storylines around them.
-I always-always had a script in mind before engaging in the play.
+I remember playing with dolls and decorating their tiny houses and drawing storylines around them.
+I always-always had a script in my mind before fully engaging myself in the activity.

-Like every year, we are coming up with an art installation for the Jaipur Literature Festival that will be held in the last week of January 2018.
+Just like every year, we are coming up with an art installation during the Jaipur Literature Festival that will be held in the last week of January 2018.
 It is too early to reveal anything about the concept now.
+Keep an eye!

 You can find ‘Reclaim Play’ at Tapri Ashram, Marriott Jaipur, till July 31st.
-And while you are there, let the wise words of the Irish Playwright George Bernard Shaw unfold in your mind – “You don’t stop playing because you get old; you get old because you stop playing.”
+And while you are there, let the wise words of the Irish Playwright George Bernard Shaw resonate inside your mind – “You don’t stop playing because you get old; you get old because you stop playing.”

 Photo Credit: Chaveesh Nokhwal